logo

 Directly attach your telescope mount or adapter to the Mount Plate pre-drilled and tapped for your equipment.

 Future proof telescope pier for heavier payloads and smaller pixel scales.
 Easily move the MOAP telescope pier when you move.
-Using multiple mounts on a single MOAP is a simple, quick change out.
+Using multiple mounts on a single MOAP is a simple, quick change out and a single Mount Plate can be prepped for multiple mounts.

-Take the guesswork out of pier installation with CNC anchor bolt templates and Base Plate slots with 10 degree adjustability for precision PA.
+Take the guesswork out of pier installation with CNC anchor bolt templates and Base Plate slots with 10 degrees of adjustment for precision PA.
 Fast, easy pier leveling at the base while keeping the pier off the concrete eliminates the need for undesirable flexing top plate leveling. ($4m wind turbines do it the same way.)

 Superior cable management inside the MOAP telescope pier.
 Standard room for two 1-1/2″ plus two 3/4″ conduits.